(Un)Customer Service = Customer (Dis)Satisfaction

 Toyota service departments leave a thank you card in the car following service, often following up with a telephone call to make sure problems have been resolved.
-Hotels routinely leave short questionnaires in rooms, asking guests to rate their level of satisfaction with staff efficiency, room cleanliness and food quality.
-GoDaddy emails a link to a quick online questionnaire.
-My accounting firm sends a client satisfaction questionnaire complete with a self addressed stamped envelope, asking me to rate their initiative in providing advice, their availability for calls and meetings, the timeliness of their work, and understanding of my concerns.
+Hotels routinely leave short survey questionnaires in rooms, asking guests to rate their level of satisfaction with staff efficiency, room cleanliness, and food quality.
+GoDaddy emails a link to a quick online survey.
+My accounting firm sends a client satisfaction survey complete with a self addressed stamped envelope, asking me to rate their initiative in providing advice, their availability for calls and meetings, the timeliness of their work, and understanding of my concerns.

 When seeking feedback, it is vital that businesses be prepared to act on information received and really listen to customers, not just collect data that remains unused.
 Someone must walk the talk.

-Many businesses, like Bank of America, include a phrase in the signature line of employee emails: “My goal is for you to be highly satisfied.
+Many businesses include a phrase in the signature line of employee emails: “My goal is for you to be highly satisfied.
 If at any time you are not, please feel free to contact me or my manager at (contact information).
 Have a wonderful day!”

 If so many organizations are so concerned with providing excellence in customer service, why does customer service seem to be such a rare commodity?